"Kill" vs "No Kill" Animal Shelters and Rescues

 Generally Speaking:

-- NO KILL refers to private-business / non-profit rescues which may make their own rules
+- NO KILL refers to private-business / non-profit rescues which make their own rules

 Understanding Kill Shelters

 Non-profit, "No-Kill" cat and dog rescues can close intake and serve limited amounts of animals and people.
 "No-Kill" Animal Rescues may simply say, "we are full," or "we are closed for intakes while we manage a disease outbreak."
-Guess where those turned away animals go?
-THE MUNICIPAL "Kill" SHELTER.

-In the case of Dallas Animal Services, where I volunteer and foster, the shelter must take in every stray, surrender, abuse case, "owner sick, or died, or arrested," sick, injured, or terrified animal which comes their way.
-They handle approximately 30,000 animals a year.
-The United States euthanizes approximately ONE MILLION dogs and cats a year.
-We cannot build enough kennels or create enough rescue space to save that many animals, annually.
-This is why euthanasia happens.
+In the case of Dallas Animal Services, the shelter takes in every stray, surrender, abuse case, "owner hospitalized, died, or arrested," sick, injured, or terrified animal which comes their way.
+They handle approximately 22,000-30,000 animals a year.

 NO ONE wants to be in the position to have to euthanize healthy, adoptable animals.
 NO ONE.